mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 Range of Charge in a row required not to remove it.
 Please run isotopic peaks grouper prior to using this.

 #### Kendrick mass defect
 Filter features in a Kendrick mass defect range.
-For more details see Kendrick mass defect setup.
+For more details see Kendrick mass defect setup[yet to be completed].

 #### Parameter
 Paremeter defining the group of each sample.
-They have to be defined by the user using "Project-> Set sample parameters.." module.

 #### Only identified?
 If the checkbox is selected, only identified rows will be retained.